 Many Fixed Index Annuities have zero fees unless you choose a specific rider that may make sense for your goals.
 With a Fixed Indexed Annuity, you can never lose your principal.
 You will see growth with the market increases, based on the Fixed Indexed Annuity you choose from the Insurance Company, and if the market goes down, you never lose a dime.
 You can only go up or sideways, never down.

 We say, “Zero is your hero.”

-Now that you know the rest of the story, as Paul Harvey used to say, you would be smart to consider getting off the roller coaster out of the Wall Street casino and take a good look at a Fixed Indexed Annuity.
+Now that you know the rest of the story, as Paul Harvey used to say, you would be wise to consider getting off the roller coaster out of the Wall Street casino and take a good look at a Fixed Indexed Annuity.